 With the stroke of a pen, he changed a major policy component of the program, deceived everyone involved, and flat out lied to TBS.
 Okay, maybe that’s a little exaggeration.
 But nobody caught it.
 Because if they had, they would have said no. This wasn’t small potatoes, this was taking $65M out of the pockets of Canadian industry and they would have needed to be consulted (with obvious opposition).

 And it made me sick to my stomach.
-I confess, I’m a throwback public servant.
+I confess that I’m a throwback public servant.
 I believe in things like ethics and effective public admin.
 I believe in transparency, accountability, good corporate processes, checks and balances.
-Integrity of process, integrity of policy, integrity of operation.
-When I was hired, I had to choose between simple affirmation of my loyalty/commitment to the government or an actual oath before God and country.
+The integrity of the process, the integrity of policy, the integrity of operations.
+When I was hired, I had to choose between the simple affirmation of my loyalty/commitment to the government or an actual oath before God and country.
 Everyone else did the affirmation; I chose the oath.
 Because it mattered to me.